racket/racket/racket/src/cs/README.txt

 Racket's thread layer does not use Chez Scheme threads.
 Chez Scheme threads correspond to OS threads.
 Racket threads are implemented in terms of engines at the Rumble layer.
-At the same time, futures and places will use Chez Scheme threads, and so parts of Rumble are meant to be thread-safe with respect to Chez Scheme and OS threads.
+At the same time, futures and places use Chez Scheme threads, and so parts of Rumble are meant to be thread-safe with respect to Chez Scheme and OS threads.
 The FFI also exposes elements of Chez Scheme / OS threads.

 As a result of these layers, there are multiple ways to implement atomic regions: